Skip to content

 body~"error" and log_attributes.request.method="POST"

-When you use LogchefQL, Logchef converts it to optimized ClickHouse SQL queries:
+When you use LogchefQL, Logchef converts it to the selected datasource’s native query language before execution.

 • The ~ and !~ operators use ClickHouse’s positionCaseInsensitive function for efficient partial matches